 On the Prometheus Graph UI, you can now plot the read IOPS and write IOPS for the

 CassandraKeyValue sample app.
-As we can see from the source code of the app, it uses only SELECT statements for reads and INSERT statements for writes (aside from the initial CREATE TABLE).
-This means we can measure throughput and latency by simply using the metrics corresponding to the SELECT and INSERT statements.
+As you can see from the source code of the app, it uses only SELECT statements for reads and INSERT statements for writes (aside from the initial CREATE TABLE).
+This means you can measure throughput and latency by simply using the metrics corresponding to the SELECT and INSERT statements.

 Paste the following expressions into the Expression box and click Execute followed by Add Graph.